 This was to make sure we were not traveling on Thanksgiving day.
 Normally Sarah makes a large Thanksgiving feast for us, but with a small oven it seemed like too much to ask.
 So we decided to go out instead.
 The kids really wanted to eat at a buffet, so we went to a casino buffet for Thanksgiving dinner.

-It was a little strange going to a casino having lived in Nevada for most of our lives.
+It was a little strange going to a casino after living in Nevada for most of our lives.
 The food was good though and everyone ate till they were stuffed, so mission accomplished.
 The kids made some Thanksgiving/Fall decorations to put up to get us in the mood.
 Sarah cut out leaves from construction paper and we wrote thing we are thankful for on them.
-It was a good holiday, though we missed spending it with family.
+It was a good holiday, but we missed spending it with family.

 The New Mexico Museum of Natural History and Science took us through the history of Earth from beginning to modern times.
 As always the dinosaurs fossils were great to learn about.
-The kids were more impressed by the kids museum we visited.
+The kids were more impressed by the children’s museum we visited, Explora.
 The hands on museums are great for the education of the kids because they get to touch and feel the science displays.

-Everywhere has something great about it, but everyone was happy to be heading out of New Mexico.
+Everywhere has something great about it, but we were all happy to be heading out of New Mexico.
 The people in the grocery stores were unfriendly and everyone seemed grumpy.
 The wind and dust must get to the locals.
 Either that or the lack of prosperity, since most of the area seemed to have seen better days.
 We are hopeful though and maybe the last part of our stay in New Mexico will redeem the state.